 Decision on access

-Searches were completed for relevant records and 10 records were identified that fall within the scope of your request.
+Searches were completed for relevant records and one record was identified that falls within the scope of your request.

-In summary, I have decided to grant partial access to all records with deletions applied.
+I have decided to grant partial access to this record with deletions applied.
+It is provided at Attachment A.